gsiffer/gabor-siffer-IS24-full-stack-competition-req97073/README.md

 ## Installing the IMB Catalogue

+To install the application, follow the steps described below:
-- Clone the project
+- Clone the project.
 - This project require Node.js.
-[How to install](https://www.knowledgehut.com/blog/web-development/install-node-js-and-npm)
+[How to install](https://www.knowledgehut.com/blog/web-development/install-node-js-and-npm).
-- In the project folder in the [Visual Studio Code](https://code.visualstudio.com/) terminal  run `npm install` then `npm run dev `
+- Access the project folder in the [Visual Studio Code](https://code.visualstudio.com/) terminal, then run `npm install`, then `npm run dev `.
-- Go to http://localhost:3000/ in your browser
+- Go to http://localhost:3000/ in your browser.

 ## API Component

 - API endpoins are utilized by the Frontend component.
 - All endpoints originate from `http://localhost:3000/api`.
 - User Authentication/Authorization is not required.
-- A health endpoint that returns a http 200 response indicates that the component is healthy
+- A health endpoint that returns a http 200 response indicates that the component is healthy.
 - All GET, POST, PUT and DELETE endpoints return the proper response codes when consumed.

 ##### Sample JSON Schema